Frederick Sanger: Early life and education

 In 1936 Sanger went to St John's College, Cambridge, to study natural sciences.
 His father had attended the same college.
 For Part I of his Tripos he took courses in physics, chemistry, biochemistry and mathematics but struggled with physics and mathematics.
 Many of the other students had studied more mathematics at school.
 In his second year he replaced physics with physiology.
 He took three years to obtain his Part I. For his Part II he studied biochemistry and obtained a 1st Class Honours.
 Biochemistry was a relatively new department founded by Gowland Hopkins with enthusiastic lecturers who included Malcolm Dixon, Joseph Needham and Ernest Baldwin.

 Both his parents died from cancer during his first two years at Cambridge.
 His father was 60 and his mother was 58.
 As an undergraduate Sanger's beliefs were strongly influenced by his Quaker upbringing.
 He was a pacifist and a member of the Peace Pledge Union.
-It was through his involvement with the Cambridge Scientists Anti-War Group that he met his future wife, Joan Howe, who was studying economics at Newnham College.
+It was through his involvement with the Cambridge Scientists' Anti-War Group that he met his future wife, Joan Howe, who was studying economics at Newnham College.
 They courted while he was studying for his Part II exams and married after he had graduated in December 1940.
 Sanger, although brought up and influenced by his religious upbringing, later began to lose sight of his Quaker related ways.
 He began to see the world through a more scientific lens, and with the growth of his research and scientific development he slowly drifted farther from the faith he grew up with.
-He has nothing but respect for the religious and states he took two things from it, truth and respect for all life.
+He had nothing but respect for the religious and states he took two things from it, truth and respect for all life.
 Under the Military Training Act 1939 he was provisionally registered as a conscientious objector, and again under the National Service (Armed Forces) Act 1939, before being granted unconditional exemption from military service by a tribunal.
 In the meantime he undertook training in social relief work at the Quaker centre, Spicelands, Devon and served briefly as a hospital orderly.

 Sanger began studying for a PhD in October 1940 under N.W.
 "Bill" Pirie.
 His project was to investigate whether edible protein could be obtained from grass.
 After little more than a month Pirie left the department and Albert Neuberger became his adviser.
 Sanger changed his research project to study the metabolism of lysine and a more practical problem concerning the nitrogen of potatoes.
 His thesis had the title, "The metabolism of the amino acid lysine in the animal body".
 He was examined by Charles Harington and Albert Charles Chibnall and awarded his doctorate in 1943.